 This second poem leaves no doubt of the horrifying prospect that God himself is the antagonist: that he has turned against his own Daughter Zion.
 She in consequence considers the horrifying prospect of cannibalising her own infants (2:20, repeated at 4:10).
-It recounts God's anger being unleashed on her; it concludes in turn with her anger being unleashed towards God.[1]
+It recounts God's anger being unleashed on her; one commentator identifies within just the first eight verses as many as 27 terms of anger about the Lord's destructive force.[1]
+It concludes in turn with her anger being unleashed towards God.[2]

 Observe the "pitiless"/"without pity" thread in vv.2, 17 and 21 (also 3:43).[4]
 Observe, too, the even more savage "devour" thread in vv.2, 5 (twice) 8 and 16.[5]
 There is a final, vile twist at v.20.
 Women are cannibalising their children because the Lord has devoured his people.[6]